-For decades, pharmacy organizations had lobbied for a Pharmacy Corps with commissioned pharmacists.
+For decades, pharmacy organizations had lobbied for an Army Pharmacy Corps with commissioned pharmacists.
 Indeed, most nations had similar corps.
-However, the US Army Medical Department thought of pharmacists in a condescending manner as businessmen rather than professionals, and they saw their drug distribution system as adequate.
+However, the US Army Medical Department thought of pharmacists in a condescending manner as businessmen rather than professionals, and they saw the Army drug distribution system as adequate.

 The number of officers in the MAC increased during the war.
 In 1943 six hundred graduate pharmacists served as MAC officers—but none of them served as pharmacists.

 Options for Pharmacists

 Since most draft-age pharmacists had four-year bachelor’s degrees, they were eligible to serve as officers.
 While physicians, nurses, dentists, and veterinarians were commissioned as officers and placed in appropriate positions, no such option was available for pharmacists.

 Upon enlistment, pharmacists could apply for the Army Officer Candidate School, but upon graduation, they could be assigned anywhere.
 Pharmacists served as infantry officers, artillery officers, and in many other divisions.
 Even if they happened to be assigned to the MAC, as noted above, they did not practice their profession.